REFILE-WRAPUP 6-Brightening U.S. jobs picture may draw Fed closer to tapering

 Economists polled by Reuters had expected employment to increase 165,000 last month and the jobless rate to fall a tenth of a percentage point to 7.5 percent.

-In the second quarter, job growth average 196,333 per month, in line with the 200,000 jobs that economists say the Fed wants to see each month.
-For the first-half of the year employmentgots averaged just over 200,000 per month.
+In the second quarter, job growth averaged 196,333 per month, in line with the 200,000 jobs that economists say the Fed wants to see each month.
+For the first half of the year employment gains averaged just over 200,000 per month.

 In a further bright sign, average hourly earnings rose by the most since November.